microsoft/PowerToys/doc/gpo/README.md

 <!-- This policy is implemented for later usage (PT v1.0 and later) and therefore inactive.
 (To make it working please update `src/runner/UpdateUtils.cpp`)
 #### Disable automatic update checks

 This policy allows you to disable automatic update checks running in the background.
-(The manual check in PT Settings is not affected from this setting.)
+(The manual check in PT Settings is not affected by this policy.)

 If enabled, the automatic update checks are disabled.